Facts about David Bowie's Blackstar album to remind you what a masterpiece it was

 Shortly after David Bowie's death, fans began noticing things about the inner sleeve for the vinyl edition of the album.

-For example, when placed in direct sunlight the gatefold produced a cluster of yellow stars.
+Some claimed that the album shined luminous blue when hidden under a blacklight., while others found that when placed in direct sunlight, the gatefold produced a cluster of yellow stars.

 The incomplete stars on the bottom of the artwork spell Bowie's name